Origins | Settled by Jefferson Davis in 1833 and annexed in 1889 |

 Many parts of South Chicago are severely blighted as just about every block east of Yates Boulevard has multiple abandoned homes and buildings.
 West of Yates Boulevard has almost no shuttered homes or buildings, but east of Yates has abandoned buildings that have been deserted for several decades, this part of South Chicago also has many vacant lots.
 South Chicago also has some of the most violent gang wars city-wide.

-In the 1960s and 1970s South Chicago was dominated by Royal Knights and I believe Spanish Kings but not too sure
+In the 1970s South Chicago was dominated by the Saints, Royal Knights and Bush Nation.

-In the 1980s,1990s and 2000s South Chicago was dominated by Latin Kings, Latin Counts, Latin Dragons, Spanish Gangster Disciples, Gangster Disciples, Black P Stones and Conservative Vice Lords
+In the 1990s and 2000s South Chicago was dominated by Latin Kings, Latin Counts, Latin Dragons, Spanish Gangster Disciples, Gangster Disciples, Black P Stones and Conservative Vice Lords

 In the 2010s and later South Chicago is dominated by Latin Kings, Latin Counts, Gangster Disciples, Black P Stones and Conservative Vice Lords